Glue a Bumpy Alphabet!

 - It’s time for glue writing!
 Have your child dip a popsicle stick into the glue mixture and draw each letter, following the pattern of the pre-drawn template on each index card.
 Be sure to focus on just one letter at a time.
 After your child traces the written letter in glue, set that card aside to dry.

 - Cards all dry?
-It’s time to play with the bumpy bet!
-(For alphabet.)
-Have your child touch and feel the letters they created and trace their finger over the way each letter is formed.
+It’s time to play with the bumpy bet! (a.k.a the alphabet, bumpy style) Have your child touch and feel the letters he created and trace his fingers over each letter so he can feel how it's formed.
 How well did the glue letters match the written ones?
 Which letters need another go-around?
-Feeling the handwriting strokes with her fingertips as she looks at the letter template will help your child make important connections.
+Feeling the handwriting strokes with his fingertips as he looks at the letter template will help your child make important connections.

 Keep the cards for later play.
 For example, you can string several cards together to make words.
 Or you can add pictures of words that begin with each specific letter.
 Let your child be your guide, and keep those art supplies handy!